-Logan Lockner is a writer living and working in Atlanta, Georgia, and the interim editor of Burnaway, an online platform for contemporary art in the American South.
+Logan Lockner is a writer living and working in Atlanta, Georgia, and the editor of Burnaway, an online platform for contemporary art in the American South.

 Often addressing topics in contemporary visual culture and queer life, his writing has appeared in publications including Art Papers, Pelican Bomb, Photograph, and The Rib.